 Freie Universität Berlin, John-F.-Kennedy-Institute, Master of Arts in North American Studies (Literature and Culture).

 Thesis on David Foster Wallace’s The Pale King and its links to Eva Illouz’s concept of “Emotional Capitalism”.

 |08/2015 - 05/2016||Indiana University (Bloomington), Direct Exchange/DAAD|

 Bachelor of Arts in German and English Philology as well as North American Studies (Literature and History)

 Thesis on the discourse surrounding the “neuro-novel” and a German–language equivalent in Thomas Melle’s Sickster.

 |09/2012 - 01/2013||Université Libre de Bruxelles, Belgium

-My dissertation project focuses on a recent shift in contemporary American literature: Signified through an increased focus on (and trust in) inter-subjective communication, numerous literary texts by authors such as Jennifer Egan, Tao Lin, and David Foster Wallace engage with questions of subjecthood, interiority and (un)reliable communication.
-This regained interest in language’s connecting abilities, revealed in what I propose to call their texts’ “aesthetic of intimacy”, stands in clear contrast to the playful and ironic challenge of human subjectivity—and, indeed, of language’s representational capacity in general—in canonical works of postmodern literature.
+My dissertation project focuses on a recent shift in American literature: Signified through an increased focus on (and trust in) inter-subjective communication, numerous literary texts by authors such as Jennifer Egan, Tao Lin, and David Foster Wallace engage with questions of subjecthood, interiority and (un)reliable communication.
+This regained interest in language’s connecting abilities, revealed in what I propose to call their texts’ “aesthetics of intimacy”, stands in clear contrast to the playful and ironic challenge of human subjectivity—and, indeed, of language’s representational capacity in general—in canonical works of postmodern literature.
 Furthermore, I argue, it resonates with today’s shifting communicative standards in private and professional contexts.